kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 - Global plugin directory unreadable (permissions, filesystem error): the glob returns an error which is wrapped and returned.
 Same operator procedure as today.
+- Orphaned global mount directory that is not empty and has no readable `vol_data.json`: the scan logs an error and leaves the directory in place.
+Operator intervention required, same as today.

 ###### What steps should be taken if SLOs are not being met to determine the problem?